f-gougeon/ITC-Suite_Docs/README.md

 [GDAL_ITC-Suite_Compile.txt](./GDAL_ITC-Suite_Compile.txt)

-If on a windows machine, you can download and use the following user-friendly version of the manual:
+If on a windows machine, you can download and may be able to use the following user-friendly version of the manual:

 [ITC-Suite_GDAL.chm](./ITC-Suite_GDAL.chm)